Monodromy of Rank 2 Parabolic Hitchin Systems: Introduction

 \section{Introduction}

 The monodromy of (non-parabolic) Hitchin systems has been closely studied in the literature over the last two decades.
 J. Copeland in \cite{Cope} used a combinatorial approach to determine the monodromy representation of the Hitchin fibration over hyperelliptic curves; this study involves the $\text{SL}(2,\mathbb{C})$-Hitchin map only over the generic points.
-Later on, K. Walker in \cite{Walk} generalized Copeland's approach for a smooth curve and considering the monodromy over any point in the Hitchin base.
-More recently, D. Baraglia and L. Schaposnik in \cite{BarScha} computed the monodromy for rank 2 twisted Hitchin systems using lattices of the spectral covering of the underlying Riemann surface.
+Later on, L. Schaposnik in \cite{Schap} expanded on Copeland's approach over any compact Riemann surface using the study of the topology of strata of the moduli space of quadratic differentials from \cite{Walk}.
+In particular, the monodromy group on the $2$-torsion points of the first cohomology of the fibers of the $\text{SL}(2,\mathbb{C})$-Hitchin fibration is explicitly described in \cite{Schap} by a group of matrices and, subsequently, a study of the orbits of the monodromy group then provides a calculation of the number of connected components of the moduli space of semistable $\text{SL}(2,\mathbb{R})$-Higgs bundles.
+More recently, D. Baraglia and L. Schaposnik in \cite{BarScha} computed the monodromy for rank 2 twisted $G$-Hitchin systems using lattices of the spectral covering of the underlying Riemann surface.
 In this paper, we develop the necessary machinery to describe the monodromy in the case of moduli spaces of rank 2 $G$-Higgs bundles equipped with a parabolic structure.

-An important remark is that in the non-parabolic case the Hitchin fibration can be described by the Jacobians of the spectral covering, a property coming from the well-known Beauville-Narasimhan-Ramanan correspondence \cite{BNR}, which is a one-to-one correspondence in the non-parabolic case.
+An important remark is that in the non-parabolic case the Hitchin fibration can be described by the Jacobians of the spectral covering, a property coming from the well-known Beauville-Narasimhan-Ramanan (BNR) correspondence \cite{BNR}, which is a one-to-one correspondence in the non-parabolic case.
 We note, however, that the parabolic version of the correspondence does not involve in general a one-to-one correspondence and is closely related to the given parabolic structure.
 Special attention is thus needed when describing the parabolic Hitchin fibration for parabolic $G$-Higgs bundles, when $G$ is a complex Lie group or a real form.